mongodb/support-tools/replset-consistency/README.md

 If `local.system.healthlog` does not contain a "dbCheckStart" document for the collection you're running `dbCheck` on, `local.system.healthlog` has rolled over and subsequent scripts will not have complete information.

+If `dbCheck` is run using `dbcheck.js`, you may optionally specify an `authInfo` object, with the user created above, to automatically check if the healthlog has rolled over.
+Omitting this object will not accurately check if the healthlog has rolled over on each secondary.

 When you are ready, run `dbCheck`, specifying a write concern equal to the number of data-bearing nodes (X) in the replica set, and our recommended `wtimeout` of `1000`.

 ```